mjr004/clean-code-java/README.md

   ✅ **Ordered code**
-  It's much better to have a function at the top,which in turn calls other functions that are declared in the calling order.
+  It's much better to have a function at the top, which in turn calls other functions, declared in the order they are invoked.
   ```java
   public void a(){
      b();